-When it’s cold out, everyone wants a slice of that hot barbeque and a warm drink.
-But what happens when things get a bit warm?
+When it’s cold out, everyone wants a piece of that steaming, hot barbeque and a warm drink.
+But what happens when things start to warm up a little?

 While many football fans bundle up to support their team in the bitter cold, other fans, like those in California or Texas, might be facing hot tailgating conditions.
 When sports get a bit warm, you’ll want the right entrees and appetizers to match the tailgating outfits that Californian’s wear.
 Try some of these crowd pleasers: